Nourayam/Distributed-Systems-Engine/simulation/deepseek_production_refactor.md

-I'll help refactor and productionize the simulation.py file.
+I'll help refactor and productionise the simulation.py file.
 Since you haven't provided the actual codebase content, I'll create a comprehensive, production-ready version of simulation.py based on typical distributed system simulation needs.

 Here's what I'll include:
 1. Proper package structure and imports